FRC-Utilities/LibDS/README.md

 - Abstract-protocol object
 - Cross-platform socket handling

-You can check the [TODOs](TODO.md) for the current state of the project.

 You may find a lot of mistakes here, be it design choices or just stupid mistakes.
 If you spot something, I would be very grateful if you could tell me about it (or make a pull request).

 ### Example Projects